 Parkit Enterprise Inc. ("Parkit" or the "Company") was incorporated pursuant to the Business Corporations Act (British Columbia) on December 6, 2006.
 The Company's head office and principal address is 500 - 666 Burrard Street, Vancouver, British Columbia, Canada V6C 2X8, and its registered and records office is 2900 - 595 Burrard Street, Vancouver, British Columbia V7X 1J5.
-The Company is engaged in the acquisition and asset management of income producing parking facilities across the United States and Canada.
+Parkit's common shares are listed on TSX Venture Exchange ("TSX-V") (Symbol: PKT) and on the OTC (Symbol: PKTEF).

+Subsequent to October 31, 2020, Parkit shifted its strategy to focus on the acquisition of industrial real estate in Canada to complement its parking assets in the United States (note 19).
+As of October 31, 2020, the Company was engaged in the ownership of parking assets in the United States.
 The Company, through its subsidiary Greenswitch America, Inc. holds investments in parking real estate in the United States of America.